FateboundSage/Flask/README.md

 ## Introduction

 Welcome to my Flask mini-project!
 This repository is designed as a hands-on learning experience for exploring Flask web development.
-As a BTech second year student, I've created this project to understand the fundamentals of web development using Python's Flask framework.
+I've created this project to understand the fundamentals of web development using Python's Flask framework.
 This project includes user authentication, database operations, and basic web application structure.

 ## Features